kafikewu/IPv6-Networking-and-UDP-Tunneling-Application/README.md

     * **Session Teardown:** Can signal the server via the TCP control connection to terminate the tunnel.
 * **Application Integration:** Allows a standard UDP application (like the ping client `pingc`) to send its traffic to the `tunnels` server's data plane port, which then forwards it to the intended final destination server (e.g., `pings`).
 Responses are routed back through the tunnel.

-### 3. (Optional) Bonus Features

-* **(Bonus A) Basic Cryptographic Authentication:** Replaces the simple plain-text secret key in the tunneling control plane with a basic cryptographic authentication scheme using XOR-based "encryption" (E) and "decryption" (D) functions with hardcoded public/private keys.
-This focuses only on the control plane authentication between `tunnelc` and `tunnels`.
-* **(Bonus B) IPv6 Remote Command:** Adapts a previous remote command client/server application (from Lab 3) to use IPv6 link-local addresses, similar to the IPv6 Ping component.

 ## Build Instructions